tungsten-ai/docs/docs/building_your_model/model_definition.md

 As you can see, the ``weights.pth`` file is required to setup.
 Before [containerizing](https://tungsten-ai.github.io/docs/building_your_model/containerizing), you should make sure that the file exists in the build directory.

+!!! warning
+    **Avoid downloading model weights or building binaries within the ``setup`` method.** This slows down the model server launch time and prevents the model from running in an isolated network environment.
+In fact, *all models pushed to [tungsten.run](https://tungsten.run) are unable to access the internet while running* for security issues and mitigating speed degradation caused by cold starts.
+Instead, define [the ``post_build`` method](#define-post-build-commands) executed while containerizing.

 ### Define how a prediction works
 The ``predict`` method defines the computation performed at every prediction request.